 In HOME and Housing Credit residential rental projects at least 20% of the units must be Occupied by households with incomes at or below 50% of median family income and the rent must be restricted at or below the 50% rent level or Section 8 Fair Market Rent, whichever is less.
 The remaining units must be Occupied with households with incomes at or below 60% of median family income and the rent must be restricted at or below the 60% rent level or Section 8 Fair Market Rent, whichever is less.
+How 60% of median family income and the rent must be restricted at or below the 60% rent level or Section 8 Fair Market Rent, whichever is less.
 HOME income limits and rent limits are calculated annually by HUD's Office of Policy Development and Research (PDR), once the Section 8 income limits have been issued.